unparalleled-js/docs-1/docs/workbot/modals.md

 To open a modal, use **Trigger ID**.
 You can find **Trigger ID** from the datatree of the **New command** trigger.
 ![Trigger ID](~@img/workbot/workbot-blockkit/trigger-id.png)
+*Trigger ID for modal found in the New command trigger*

 ## Updating a modal view
 To update a modal, provide both the **Trigger ID** and the **View ID** of the view you want to update.